 What if we just want to download certain file types?
 Here, use the --accept flag with the file extension

-There we have tadalafil overnight delivery canada it.
+There we have tadalafil it.
 Have fun download the internet, saving time and exploring other awesome packages in Linux.
 I hope you found this useful.
 Please leave any comments below.

 Stay Curious!